How To Know You Are Protein Deficient? What Are The Signs?

 FEELING HUNGRY/CRAVINGS OFTEN

 I often hear people complain that no matter how often they eat, they still feel hungry.
-Consuming a diet high in simple carbs, low in good fat and sufficient protein is the chief cause for cravings.
+Consuming a diet high in simple carbs, low in good fat and insufficient protein is the chief cause for cravings.

 Carbs, although are a good source of energy, your body digests them rapidly and never leaves you feeling full.
 This causes you to snack on every now and then.
 One of protein’s critical function is to regulate normal blood sugar levels.
 Eating a meal that is mostly carb, not having enough protein will digest fast and cause a rise in blood sugar.
 The spike in blood sugar is followed by a drop and this constant spiking and dropping will make you crave more carb-rich food.